 2. Form 5471: Information Return of US Persons with Respect to Certain Foreign Corporations

 Any US citizen who owns more than 10% of a foreign corporation must file Form 5471.

 3. Form 8938: Statement of Specified Foreign Financial Assets (FACTA)

-If an expat owns foreign assets above a certain threshold, they are required to file Form 8938.
+If an expat owns foreign assets above a certain threshold, they must file Form 8938.

 4. FinCEN Report 114: Report of Foreign Bank and Financial Accounts (FBAR)